-The Newtown Juggling & Circus Arts Club will be meeting from 3 to 5 pm on Saturday, April 13, at The Pleasance, the park at 1 Main Street (adjacent to the police station).
-The club is an open group for anyone interested in juggling and other circus arts/flow arts, including flower sticks, poi, hoops, staff, diabolo, and other instruments.
+The Newtown Juggling & Circus Arts Club will be meeting from 3-5 pm on Saturday, May 4, at the park at 5 Glen Road in Sandy Hook.
+The club is an open group for anyone interested in juggling and other circus arts/flow arts, including flower sticks, poi,...